Greszy/lab_week9/README.md

 * []  Bonus 1: Map your home LAN using nmap
 * []  Bonus 2: Wi-Fi Hacking — Sniff Thy Neighbor's Packets

+## Answers

+Networking Toolbox

+What is your primary interface's IP address?
+Is it different from your public IP?
+Why or why not?

+Core Tools

+curl and wget

+Identify some differences between the two.

+Which would you be more likely to use for interacting with a RESTful API from the command line?

+Which support recursive downloading?

+Which are you more likely to find pre-installed on a Linux OS?

+What is the syntax for each for downloading a file to the current directory?

+ssh and scp

+Why is key authentication preferred to passwords?
+What is the syntax for copying a file from a local folder to a remote one?

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: